-The traditional way of building apps makes it large and complex.
+The traditional way of building apps makes them large and complex.
 To keep the competitive advantage and innovate business development should be fast and agile.

 Microservices became the developers’ answer to changing market requirements.
 It improves the scalability and maintainability of complex systems.
 But can we claim it a technological breakthrough that makes previous architectural approaches obsolete?

 Let’s find out what microservices is: panacea or just another design pattern, define its workflow and the best strategies to move to this type of app development architecture.

 The evolution of best-practice architectural principles — microservices are concerned to be an approach to developing an app as a complex of independent modules.

 Each of them provides a single business capability with lightweight mechanisms like API:

 Identity provider for services’ security